The Best Way to Perform MYSQLI Prepared Statements in PHP

-Brief Intro to Prepared Statements
+An Introduction to Prepared Statements in MySQLi

 $mysqli = new mysqli(HOST, USERNAME, PASSWORD, DATABASE);